shuvadhikari/notable/README.md

 # Notable
 ### Manage your teams, projects and tasks
+### Creating A Virtual Workspace For Personal Or Business Upkeep And Organization Of Data Using AI

 ### How To Run:
-#### This project use SQLite database, so you can easily run it on your local machine. do this steps:
+#### This project uses SQLite database, so you can easily run it on your local machine. do this steps:

   1- `pip install -r requirements.txt`